Wavewash/datdatadict/README.md

 ```

 install docker
-from docker console cd to the project adnd run:
+from docker console cd to the project and run:
 ```
 docker compose up -d
 ```